Admin Logs

 1. Logs on this view

-Use this section to view and adjust RavenDB's ongoing log stream to your display.
+Use this section to adjust how the live log stream is displayed.

 You can filter the streamed data and export it in JSON format.